winston0410/slow-network-checker/README.md

 #### `isSlowNetwork`

 Main function of this package.
 Test if the `NetworkInformation` object met the definition of a slow network.

+If the actual network performance is slower or equal to your definition defined as `Definition`, it will be regarded as a slow network and return `true`, `false` otherwise.

 **`isSlowNetwork :: Definition -> NetworkPerformance -> Boolean`**